anishchapagain/Deep-Learning/notes/transfer_learning.md

 print(model)
 ```
-As you can see, the core idea is the same, but you need to inspect the model structure (`print(model)`) to find the correct final layer to replace.
+We can see the core idea is the same, but need to inspect the model structure (`print(model)`) to find the correct final layer to replace.
 It could be `model.fc`, `model.classifier`, or something else depending on the model architecture.